Phaedo: Affinity argument

-The Argument from Form of Life
+Final argument

 Socrates then proceeds to give his final proof of the immortality of the soul by showing that the soul is immortal as it is the cause of life.
 He begins by showing that "if there is anything beautiful other than absolute beauty it is beautiful only insofar as it partakes of absolute beauty".

-Consequently, as absolute beauty is a Form, and so is Life, then anything which has the property of being animated with Life, participates in the Form of Life.
+Consequently, as absolute beauty is a Form, and so is life, then anything which has the property of being animated with life, participates in the Form.
 As an example he says, "will not the number three endure annihilation or anything sooner than be converted into an even number, while remaining three?".
 Forms, then, will never become their opposite.
 As the soul is that which renders the body living, and that the opposite of life is death, it so follows that, "... the soul will never admit the opposite of what she always brings."
 That which does not admit death is said to be immortal.

-Socrates thus concludes, "Then, Cebes, beyond question, the soul is immortal and imperishable, and our souls will truly exist in another world.
-"Once dead, man's soul will go to Hades and be in the company of," as Socrates says, "... men departed, better than those whom I leave behind."
-For he will dwell amongst those who were true philosophers, like himself.